 This is because EU legislation allows a 2-month period for appeals.
 APHA cannot protect varieties in the UK which might be subject to appeal against the Community Plant Variety Office’s (CPVO) decision to grant rights.

 If you are granted EU rights less than 2 months before the UK leaves the EU with no deal, you must apply for rights to protect the variety in the UK.
-If you make the UK application within 6 months of exit, you can use the same distinctness, uniformity and stability (DUS) test.
+If you make the UK application within 6 months of Brexit, you can use the same distinctness, uniformity and stability (DUS) test.

 If the variety is not distinct from an independently bred variety, priority will be decided using the date of the application for EU rights.

 For new varieties after Brexit, you’ll need to apply separately in the UK and the EU.
 You must apply to:

 - the CPVO for EU protection